JetBrains/kotlin-web-site/pages/user-groups/user-group-list.md

 ## If there is no KUG in your area, make a new one.

 If you are a leader of active user group and it’s not in a list, please, let us know that there is a Kotlin User Group.
 We will share the information with others on this site.

 **[Submit a New Kotlin User Group](https://surveys.jetbrains.com/s3/submit-a-local-kotlin-user-group)**

-## Guidelines
-* User groups provide activities to support professionals interested in a technology
-* Try to meet up regularly.
-It is the best way to increase Kotlin excellence for all members of the user group
-* All the events and materials should be public and available for people of any different backgrounds
-* All communication should be appropriate for the professional audience
-* Follow simple rules to collaborate efficiently: be kind, be someone that other people want to be around, do not insult or bring down other attendees.
-Collaboration and respect would help you to achieve your personal goals and create proper environment for the fellows.

-## JetBrains Provides Support
-* Kotlin swag for the attendees of your user group;
-* Design materials – logos, design, promo materials;
-* Spreading the word about your user group in Kotlin official media channels and our network (speakers and regional partners recommendations could be possible);
-* JetBrains product licenses to raffle out at your meetups.
-To receive free licenses, please, [fill out the form](https://www.jetbrains.com/community/support/?fromMenu#section=communities);
-* If you are looking for monetary support or any other type of sponsorships, please contact us at sponsorships@jetbrains.com

-If you feel like you need more ideas or advice on user group launch, contact [alina@jetbrains.com](mailto:alina@jetbrains.com)

-## Branding
-We provide a logo for Kotlin user groups that is specifically designed to be recognizable and convey a reference to Kotlin.

-- The  Kotlin logo is associated with the language itself and should not be used otherwise to avoid confusion.
-The same applies to its close derivatives;
-- User groups logo also means to reflect that the opinions and actions of the community are independent from the Kotlin team;
-- Your opinion doesn't have to agree with ours and we think this is the most benefitial model for a creative and strong community.

-So, please use the user group logos and other branding [according to these guidelines](https://blog.jetbrains.com/kotlin/2017/05/new-style-for-user-groups/), which are a part of our community support program

-Disclaimer: Kotlin User Groups are not affiliated with JetBrains nor Google.
-They are independently run organisations.